-29. Qualified Opportunity Zones
+29. Qualified Opportunity Funds

-Estate planners need to understand the basic nuts and bolts of qualified opportunity zones and give some thought to some of the estate planning implications.
+Estate planners need to understand the basic nuts and bolts of qualified opportunity funds and give some thought to some of the estate planning implications.

 - a.
 2017 Tax Act.
 The qualified opportunity zone investment regime was enacted as part of the 2017 Tax Act, but was actually based on an earlier bipartisan bill.
 This provision was included as a way to help get Senate approval of the Act. - b.
 General Description of Income Tax Benefits.
 Two new Code sections, §1400 Z-1 and §1400 Z-2, provide federal income tax benefits for investing in businesses that are located in "opportunity zones."
 Opportunity zones are distressed low-income communities that have already been identified; 8,700 of these distressed communities have been identified by census tract in all 50 states plus the District of Columbia plus 5 territories (all of Puerto Rico is considered to be a distressed community).
-Potentially two income tax benefits arise from investing in a qualified opportunity fund that has invested in qualified opportunity zone property in any of these communities. - (1) Tax Benefit 1: Deferral of Existing Gain.
-An investor who has sold property and realized gains may defer until December 31, 2016 (or when the qualified opportunity fund investment is sold) capital gains that are invested in a qualified opportunity fund within 180 days of when the gain was realized. - (2) Tax Benefit 2: Exclusion of a Portion of Existing Gain.
+Investors have pointed out that some of the "distressed low-income communities" are in areas of prime economic development.
+Potentially three income tax benefits arise from investing in a qualified opportunity fund that has invested in qualified opportunity zone property in any of these communities.

+- (1) Tax Benefit 1: Deferral of Existing Gain.
+An investor who has sold property and realized gains may defer until December 31, 2026 (or when the qualified opportunity fund investment is sold) capital gains that are invested in a qualified opportunity fund within 180 days of when the gain was realized.
+(The full sale proceeds do not need to be invested in the opportunity fund; just the amount of the capital gains.) - (2) Tax Benefit 2: Exclusion of a Portion of Existing Gain.
 Furthermore, 10% of the gain can be excluded if the opportunity fund investment is held at least 5 years, and 15% can be excluded if it is held at least 7 years by 2026.
 Exclusion of 10% or 15% of the gain is accomplished by increasing the basis by that much.
 The taxpayer's basis in the opportunity fund, is initially zero, increasing by 10% of the original deferred gain after five years (resulting in forgiveness of 10% of the original gain), and increasing by another 5% after 7 years (resulting in forgiveness of a cumulative 15% of the original gain).
 On December 31, 2026, the gain is recognized and the investor's basis in the fund is stepped up to the amount of the original gain that was invested in the fund.

-Example: If original gain of \$10,000 was invested in the opportunity fund in 2018 within 180 days of when the gain was realized, the initial basis in the opportunity fund is zero, is increased by 10% of the original (\$1,000) after 5 years, and is increased by another 5% of the original gain (\$500) after 7 years.
+Example: If original gain of \$10,000 was invested in the opportunity fund in 2018 within 180 days of when the gain was realized, the initial basis in the opportunity fund is zero, is increased by 10% of the original gain (\$1,000) after 5 years, and is increased by another 5% of the original gain (\$500) after 7 years.
 On December 31, 2026, the taxpayer realizes \$8,500 of gain, and the taxpayer's basis in the fund is \$10,000.
 A subsequent sale of the fund will generate capital gains, using \$10,000 as the basis in the fund (but that gain can be eliminated after 10 years, as described in Tax Benefit 3 immediately below).